-German Old Man: [Stands] Not to men like you.
+Old German Man: [slowly stands up] Not to men like you.

 The symbolism here is pretty direct: even when in the face of overwhelming opposition and defeat, people are still capable of bravery and dignity.

-- Happens in Tengen Toppa Gurren Lagann with a side order of Values Dissonance: Rossiu is surrounded by armed guards telling a crowd Simon is to be executed, when a rock hits him in the head.
-We never see who threw it, but a previous shot showed a man in the crowd with a Badass Mustache doing the Bicep-Polishing Gesture (the page image).
-The Western fandom thought he was giving Rossiu an "Up yours!" gesture, named him Bruce Ironstaunch, and made it fanon that he threw the rock.
+- Happens in Tengen Toppa Gurren Lagann with a side order of Values Dissonance: Rossiu is surrounded by armed guards telling an angry crowd to calm down when a rock hits him in the head.
+We never see who threw it, but a shot in the next episode shows a man in a crowd with a Badass Mustache doing the Bicep-Polishing Gesture (the page image).
+The (Western) fandom thought he was giving Rossiu an "Up yours!" gesture rather than agreeing with him, named him Bruce Ironstaunch, and made it fanon that he threw the rock.

 - In The Twelve Kingdoms: A girl named Shoukei throws a rock at a guard in protest of a particularly horrific public execution, leading to her being pursued through the city streets.
 The event becomes significant later, as it puts her in touch with The Heroine Yoko and a group of mercenary resistance fighters.
 This is made even more significant in Shoukei's Character Development as Shoukei's father, the former tyrant of a nearby kingdom, had an old woman's son executed for doing the exact same thing, and when said old woman told Shoukei this, she defended her father - it probably didn't help that she was in denial and being beaten by said grieving mother.
 Via being the only one who protested against said execution, Shoukei was showing how she was outgrowing her selfish behavior and was willing to do something against such injustice.